 History of ion propulsion

-On Aug.
-1, 1961, NASA awarded a contract to the Astro-Electronics Division of RCA to design and build a payload capsule for flight-testing electric propulsion engines.
+On 1 August 1961, NASA awarded a contract to the Astro-Electronics Division of RCA to design and build a payload capsule for flight-testing electric propulsion engines.
 The program called for seven capsules, three for ground tests and four for actual flight tests.
 Each capsule was expected to carry two electric engines.
 The first was expected to carry one cesium-fueled ion-engine representing Stuhlinger's design with the Hughes engine.
 The second was expected to carry one mercury-fueled ion engine representing Kaufman's design with the Lewis engine.
-Plans called for the engines to operate from 1 to 2 kW of power.
-Hughes demonstrated an ion engine on Sep.
-27, 1961, at its research laboratories in Malibu.
+Plans called for the engines to operate from 1 to 2 kilowatts of power.
+Hughes demonstrated an ion engine on 27 September 1961, at its research laboratories in Malibu.
 Stuhlinger was among those on hand to greet the scientific and technical writers who attended the event.